lucamiletto/MediQAlpaca/README.md

 ### Notes

 - We can likely improve our model performance significantly if we had a larger dataset.
-- Work done here should be takes as a baseline for understanding costs and complexities of finetuning LLMs when significative resource costraints exist
+- Work done here should be taken as a baseline for understanding costs and complexities of finetuning LLMs when significative resource costraints exist

 ### Resources

 - [alpaca-lora](https://github.com/tloen/alpaca-lora), code for finetuning llama based models using LoRA
-- [Colab_For_Alpca_Lora](https://github.com/TianyiPeng/Colab_for_Alpaca_Lora), code for finetuning llama based models using colab
+- [Colab_For_Alpaca_Lora](https://github.com/TianyiPeng/Colab_for_Alpaca_Lora), code for finetuning llama based models using colab
 - [PubMedQA](https://github.com/pubmedqa/pubmedqa)
 - [alpaca-native](<https://huggingface.co/chavinlo/alpaca-native>) a replication using the original Alpaca code